 Dec.
 28, 1996

-Syracuse (9-4) won its eighth straight bowl game by playing keep-away from Houston (7-5).
+Syracuse won its eighth straight bowl game in the past 10 years by playing keep-away from Houston (7-5).
 The Orangemen piled up 396 yards rushing and 472 yards total offense.

 When Houston did get the ball, the Cougars didn't keep it long.
 The Orangemen, ranked 10th nationally in defense, allowed Houston 341 yards but held the Cougars well below their 31.3-point scoring average.